Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 ## Skills

-You always know the "good" unarmed combat skills, named Judo (for grappling) and Karate (for striking).
-Everyone else has to make do with less "advanced" versions that are easier to learn, like Wrestling and Brawling.
-These names are the largest bit of legacy gunk we haven't yet managed to shed.
+Both core GURPS and the DFRPG have a set of "tiered" unarmed combat skills.
+You can always use your raw DX to strike or grapple someone if you don't know any of them.
+That's always your worst option.
+Then you have a series of skills that provide increasing benefits but are also increasingly harder to learn.
+The benefits are things like increased damage and more options during combat.

+For strinking, the progression is Brawling, Boxing and Karate.
+For grappling, it's Wrestling and Judo.

+I feel that both the tier system and the fact that the best skills are the ones with Japanese names is another bit of left-over 90s orientalist gunk we should get rid of.
+Sadly it did not happen here yet, and the Martial Artist leans into this.

+As a Martial Artist you get access to Judo and Karate, and always start out with a lot more points invested into them than the other professions put into their "remedial unarmed training" package that consists of Brawling and Wrestling as secondary or optional skills.

 The reason most other delvers avoid investing too much in unarmed combat is that it's pretty crappy compared to hitting people with weapons.
 Punches and kicks do less damage than most weapons.
-Failing to parry an enemy's weapon or having your strikes parried by it can give the enemy a free shot at your limbs.
+Failing to parry an enemy's weapon or having your strikes parried by one can give the enemy a free shot at your limbs.
 And even if you hit, you can end up hurting yourself if the target surface is too hard (like, say, enemy armor, or monster scales).
-Your own unarmed skills mitigate some of this, and your powers can mitigate the rest.
+The martial artist's better skills mitigate some of that, and their powers can help mitigate the rest.

 The choice of combat skill package determines if you know these unarmed skills at 15 plus two weapons at 17, unarmed at 16 and one weapon at 17, or one unarmed skill at 17 and the other at 16.
 These are pretty good starting levels, but are still behind what other dedicated combatants get.
-The weapon list includes stuff we've seen already, but also some "signature" skills like Tonfa, Jitte/Sai, and Kusari.
+The weapon list includes stuff we've seen already like Knife and Staff and a couple of sword skills, but also some "signature" skills like Tonfa, Jitte/Sai, and Kusari.
 These three have especially "tricksy" uses that are possibly more valuable than their raw damage.

 For ranged combat, you probably use thrown weapons.
 Your list of default non-combat skills is sparse, but very focused on mobility.
 Optional skills are